Raid is a popular insecticide that has been around for decades. It’s used to kill ants, household bugs, and other small pests.

 Is Raid safe to breathe?

-Raid is definitely not safe to breathe, and the amount that you’re inhaling will determine how severe the effects will be.
+Definitely not, and the amount that you’re inhaling will determine how severe the effects will be.
 Raid can cause serious health problems if you inhale it.
 This is particularly true for those with existing respiratory conditions or sensitivities to chemicals, such as asthma or allergies.

 The most common symptoms are coughing, chest pain, wheezing, and shortness of breath.
 Some users may experience nausea and vomiting too.
+These effects are often worse in those who have been exposed to high concentrations of Raid or other insecticides.

 In the most serious cases, inhaling these chemicals can lead to death from respiratory failure and pulmonary edema.